|

 (Baosteel), to form an unincorporated iron ore

+joint venture operation in Western Australia.
 The agreement has been reached by Hamersley

 Iron (100% owned by Rio Tinto) in Shanghai on